OBiLab/VarCall2015/Projects/02-Project-02_sum.md

 Our first step is to convert the `.vcf` in `fasta`.
 As usual there are several ways to do this, among which the useful [PDGSpider](http://www.cmpg.unibe.ch/software/PGDSpider/).

-You should install PDGSpider on your workspace in few steps.
+You should have already installed PDGSpider on yourlocal machine.
+If not below instructions in few steps.

 First download the file using the shell command [`wget`](https://www.gnu.org/software/wget/manual/wget.html)

 ```